Want to get more search engine traffic? Then choose the right keywords for your website.

 Choose any page just above the trendline to improve.

-Let’s say you generated an initial list of relevant keywords, here’s a few filtering techniques to apply in either Ahrefs or Google Sheets.
+Let’s say you generated an initial list of relevant keywords, here are a few filtering techniques to apply in either Ahrefs or Google Sheets.

 Problem stage modifiers (at the awareness stage)